The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

-This is precisely the symplectic form~\eqref{symplecticbose}. \QED We point out that the prefactors in the resulting formulas may well depend on the choice of~$\eta$, in agreement with our general concept that the regularization has a physical significance and may determine coupling constants, masses and prefactors in conservation laws.
+We point out that the prefactors in the resulting formulas may well depend on the choice of~$\eta$, in agreement with our general concept that the regularization has a physical significance and may determine coupling constants, masses and prefactors in conservation laws.

-\subsection{The Contributions $\sim \delta^{-4} \cdot F^2 \,\varepsilon/t$}
+\subsection{The contributions $\boldsymbol{{\sim} \delta^{-4} \cdot F^2 \varepsilon/t}$}

 We now come to the analysis of the contributions which involve one factor~$\varepsilon/t$.
-Compared to the contributions in Section~\ref{secdF22}, these contributions are larger by a scaling factor~$t/\varepsilon$, i.e.\
+Compared to the contributions in Section~\ref{secdF22}, these contributions are larger by a scaling factor~$t/\varepsilon$, i.e.,

-We first consider the contributions with logarithmic poles. \begin{Prp} The contributions to the kernel of the fermionic projector as computed in Lemma~\ref{lemmalog} affect the second variation of the Lagrangian to the order~$\sim \delta^{-4} \cdot F^2 \,\varepsilon/t$ by a term of the form
+We first consider the contributions with logarithmic poles. \begin{Prp} The contributions to the kernel of the fermionic projector as computed in Lemma~{\rm \ref{lemmalog}} affect the second variation of the Lagrangian to the order~${\sim} \delta^{-4} \cdot F^2 \varepsilon/t$ by a term of the form